-I am economist and research director at the JPMorgan Chase Institute where I lead research on topics in household finance, including household financial resiliency, student debt, and the effects of climate change on households.
+I am an economist and the Director of Consumer Finance Research at the JPMorgan Chase Institute where I lead research on topics in household finance, including household financial resiliency, student debt, and gig work.

-Prior to joining the Insitute, he was a research fellow at Resources for the Future where he studied the economic effects of pollution and environmental gentrification.
+Prior to joining the Insitute, I was a research fellow at Resources for the Future where I studied the effects of air pollution on housing and health.

 I also maintain an econometrics and data utilities package for Python called Econtools.